OXID-eSales/developer_documentation/update/preparation-of-8-0-update.rst

 .. note::
     After verifying that the migration was successful, you can remove the `config.inc.php` file.
+    PLease verify that you do not have parameter duplications in .env.

 Migrate dynamic configurations
 ------------------------------

-The following configuration parameters will be migrated from the database to their corresponding container parameters:
+The following configuration parameters will be migrated from the database to their corresponding container parameters.
+In order to do so, you need to update your alpha.1 installation's database table `oxconfig` with the actual 7.x data you need to convert.

 .. list-table::
     :header-rows: 1